Statistical stress testing of the global sea level in the alternative climate scenarios

 Contributed Speed

 The analysis employs a three-stage modeling approach based on Seasonal Autoregressive Integrated Moving Average models with exogenous variables (SARIMAX).
 In the first stage, CO₂ dynamics are modeled using a univariate SARIMAX specification.
 In the second stage, global temperature is modeled with lagged temperature and CO₂ as an exogenous predictor.
-In the final stage, sea level is modeled as a function of its own dynamics and lagged global temperature.
-The estimated models are used to generate sea-level projections under the three scenarios.
+In the final stage, the sea level is modeled as a function of its own dynamics and lagged global temperature.

 stress testing